 Interpretation is at the heart of the formal messages that destinations offer to help their visitors find meaning, and the primary vehicles of interpretation are stories.
 Well-interpreted communities work to expand their stories to encompass new information and embrace more audiences.
-Bearing in mind the breadth of stories and experiences that new kinds of visitors will seek, were told?
-How can we improve our engagement with new voices and both welcome and engage with people of all backgrounds?
-How can we become more future focused, and think collectively in fresh ways?"
+Bearing in mind the breadth of stories and experiences that new kinds of visitors will seek,

-Examining stories that a destination now tells establishes a starting place to ask, "How many different communities are living here now?
+Examining stories that a destination now tells establishes a starting place to ask, How many different communities are living here now?
 Are their stories told anywhere in public spaces?
 What other people have been present in the past?
-Who made the decisions about which of their stories

-True engagement requires that participants be given some degree of authority in charting steps toward a new kind of cultural integration that affirms that people who have something to share also have specific ideas about where and how to share it.
+Who made the decisions about which of their stories True engagement requires that participants be given some degree of authority in charting steps toward a new kind of cultural integration that affirms that people who have something to share also have specific ideas about where and how to share it.